 Frequently Asked Questions

 To be considered for Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Academic Competitiveness Grant (ACG), National SMART Grant, Federal Perkins Loan, Federal Stafford Loan, Federal Work-Study and/or PHEAA State Grant, you must complete the Free Application For Federal Student Aid (FAFSA).
 In addition, the federal government mandates that institutions verify at least 30% of its applicants.
-Students who are selected to undergo this process will be mailed a University Verification Form to complete and attach appropriate documents.
+Students who are selected to undergo this process will be notified via email on how to obtain a University Verification Form to complete and attach appropriate documents.

 NO. You can fill out the FAFSA and list up to 10 schools to receive the information.
 However, to actually receive an award (estimated or actual) offer, you must be admitted to the university.

-March 15th is the deadline for full consideration for the following financial aid programs - Federal Pell Grant, Federal SEOG and Federal Perkins Loan.
+March 15th is the deadline for full consideration for the following financial aid programs - Federal College Work Study and Federal SEOG.
 By meeting the March 15th deadline, you are also sure to meet the deadline of May 1st for the PHEAA State Grant.

 The anticipated dates for receiving information are as follows:

-- PA State Grants - These awards are announced in mid-May by PHEAA in the form of a "Status Notice" mailed to the student.
+- PA State Grants - These awards are announced in mid-May by PHEAA in the form of an email, which directs the student to their MAX account.

-- Federal Stafford Loans - The student's maximum eligibility will be indicated on the student's award letter.
-Award Letters will be mailed to new students beginning in April and available online only to returning students in June.
+- Federal Direct Student Loans - The student's maximum eligibility will be indicated on the student's award letter.
+Award Letters will be mailed to new incoming students beginning in January and available online only to returning students in mid-June.

-- Federal SEOG and Federal Perkins Loan - If the student is eligible, these awards will appear on his/her financial aid award letter.
+- Federal SEOG - If the student is eligible and funds are available, this award will appear on his/her financial aid award letter.

 No one other than your parent may legally sign the FAFSA (refer to the FAFSA to determine who is considered a parent).
-Unless your parent(s) provides the required information and sign the FAFSA, you cannot be considered for any need-based financial aid, including Federal Stafford Loans.
-If you find yourself in this situation, you should contact your Financial Aid Counselor at the Office of Financial Aid at 717-872-3026 to help you explore other possibilities.
+Unless your parent(s) provides the required information and sign the FAFSA, you cannot be considered for any need-based financial aid, including Federal Direct Subsidized Loans.
+If you find yourself in this situation, you should contact the Office of Financial Aid at 717-871-5100 to help you explore other possibilities.

 No one other than your parent may provide financial information or sign the FAFSA.
-If you reside with grandparents, aunt/uncle, or someone other than your parents, contact the Office of Financial Aid at 717-872-3026 as soon as possible to speak to a Financial Aid Counselor about your situation.
-If you have a legal guardian or are an emancipated minor, as determined by a court in your state of residence and have documentation to prove that, effective beginning with the 2009-2010 FAFSA, you will be considered an independent student and will not need parental information on the FAFSA.
+If you reside with grandparents, aunt/uncle, or someone other than your parents, contact the Office of Financial Aid at 717-871-5100 as soon as possible to speak to a Financial Aid Counselor about your situation.
+If you have a legal guardianship or are an emancipated minor, as determined by a court in your state of residence and have documentation to prove that, you will be considered an independent student and will not need parental information on the FAFSA.

 YES!
 Many families mistakenly think they don't qualify for aid and prevent themselves from receiving financial aid by failing to apply for it.
-In addition, there are sources of aid, such as low interest loans - Federal Stafford and Federal PLUS loans - that are available regardless of need.
+In addition, there are sources of aid, such as low-interest loans - Federal Direct Student Loans and Federal Parent PLUS Loans - that are available regardless of need.
 It is wise to have something to fall back on, in case your family finds themselves in a financial crunch.